juanjarami/juanjarami/README.md

 ## 👨‍💻 Skills & Experiance:
 ### Dedicated Full Stack Developer, CanadianAdviser.ca
 ### 03/2021-Present <br>
-- hgfhfgh
-✅ Developed and maintained digital solutions for the Ecommerce sector, ensuring access to clean code and continuous integration in production environments. <br>
+- Developed and maintained digital solutions for the Ecommerce sector, ensuring access to clean code and continuous integration in production environments. <br>
-✅ Collaborated with cross-functional teams, including other developers to gather and analyze business requirements, contributing to a diverse product portfolio. <br>
+- Collaborated with cross-functional teams, including other developers to gather and analyze business requirements, contributing to a diverse product portfolio. <br>
-✅ Demonstrated expertise in .NET C#, WebAPI, SQL Server, NServiceBus, ASP.NET, React, Typescript, SCSS/LESS, Enzyme + Jest/Mocha, and VB6. <br>
+- Demonstrated expertise in .NET C#, WebAPI, SQL Server, NServiceBus, ASP.NET, React, Typescript, SCSS/LESS, Enzyme + Jest/Mocha, and VB6. <br>
-✅ Implemented real-time communication using SignalR for interactive features and Server-Sent Events (SSE) for efficient data streaming. <br>
+- Implemented real-time communication using SignalR for interactive features and Server-Sent Events (SSE) for efficient data streaming. <br>
-✅ Demonstrated proficiency in WordPress development, including custom theme and plugin development, to create and build tailored web solutions that prioritize user experience, wellbeing, and aesthetics, using Laravel PHP, Python, Java, C++, HTML, CSS, JavaScript, SQL, and coding practices that align with appropriate design principles and a more enlightened way of working, <br>
+- Demonstrated proficiency in WordPress development, including custom theme and plugin development, to create and build tailored web solutions that prioritize user experience, wellbeing, and aesthetics, using Laravel PHP, Python, Java, C++, HTML, CSS, JavaScript, SQL, and coding practices that align with appropriate design principles and a more enlightened way of working, <br>
-✅ Conducted unit testing and participated in Scrum meetings to uphold code integrity and product quality. <br>
+- Conducted unit testing and participated in Scrum meetings to uphold code integrity and product quality. <br>
-✅ Embraced wellness initiatives, promoting a motivated and focused team while working in home office environments. <br>
+- Embraced wellness initiatives, promoting a motivated and focused team while working in home office environments. <br>
-✅ Managed expenses and equipment for remote access, supporting financial transparency <br>
+- Managed expenses and equipment for remote access, supporting financial transparency <br>
-✅ Prototyped new products and enhanced existing ones, fostering equality and integrity in digital solutions. <br>
+- Prototyped new products and enhanced existing ones, fostering equality and integrity in digital solutions. <br>
-✅ Proficiently employed a wide array of developer tools, including Git for version control, Docker and Kubernetes for containerization and orchestration, and Make for automation, optimizing software development processes. <br>
+- Proficiently employed a wide array of developer tools, including Git for version control, Docker and Kubernetes for containerization and orchestration, and Make for automation, optimizing software development processes. <br>
-✅ Leveraged Atlassian's suite (Jira, Confluence, BitBucket, Bamboo) for streamlined project management and collaboration, enhancing cross-functional development team efficiency. <br>
+- Leveraged Atlassian's suite (Jira, Confluence, BitBucket, Bamboo) for streamlined project management and collaboration, enhancing cross-functional development team efficiency. <br>
-✅ Utilized Yocto for custom Linux distribution building and MATLAB/Simulink for mathematical modeling, supporting efficient embedded systems development. <br>
+- Utilized Yocto for custom Linux distribution building and MATLAB/Simulink for mathematical modeling, supporting efficient embedded systems development. <br>
-✅ Managed server infrastructure, integrated SonoType Nexus for repository management, and embraced Azure for cloud-based solutions, ensuring robust server management, dependency tracking, and scalable cloud deployments. <br>
+- Managed server infrastructure, integrated SonoType Nexus for repository management, and embraced Azure for cloud-based solutions, ensuring robust server management, dependency tracking, and scalable cloud deployments. <br>